Introducing Denver START

-Established in 1988, START aims to improve diagnosis and treatment, support effective services, create service linkages, promote health and wellness, and decrease the need for emergency services.
+The START program, which stands for Systemic, Therapeutic, Assessment, Resources and Treatment, is new to Denver but is a nationally recognized model with a rich history of success.
+Developed in 1988, the National START model aims to improve diagnosis and treatment, support effective services, create service linkages, promote health and wellness, and decrease the need for emergency services.